-Edinburgh’s rich history can be seen just about everywhere, housing included.
+Edinburgh’s rich history can be seen just about everywhere, houses included.
 Some of the city’s tenements date back to the 1700s.
-There are also more modern apartments are available, though, for those who prefer a more contemporary style.
+There are also plenty of modern apartments available though, for those who prefer a more contemporary style.

 - CON: Expensive and often small apartments